rackerlabs/support-how-to/content/how-to/cloud-servers/scheduled-images-faq/index.md

 -   Images are useful for recovery in many scenarios, but should never be used as your sole source of recovery.
-We recommend Cloud Backup or your preferred backup method be used in conjunction with server images.
+We recommend Cloud Backup or your preferred backup method to be used in conjunction with server images.
 -   Some application servers are not good candidates for scheduled images.
 In particular, some database management systems